gkedge/the_project/docs/TheModule.md

 ## [The Module]

-Every big_project starts small.
+Every project starts small.
 We are starting with a flat, unrecommended file structure just to show simple access to a module in a directory from a sibling test case. \[`test_module0.py`]

 There is nothing special with Python to statically (no runtime, dynamic alteration of the `sys.path`) access the imported module.
 If Pycharm couldn't find the import, it would have a red underline under it.
 *Picture of red underline*